ADMISSION CRITERIA FOR MILLBROOK PARK CHURCH OF ENGLAND PRIMARY SCHOOL SEPTEMBER 2024

 If only one place is available at the school and the next child who qualifies for a place is one of multiple birth siblings those children will be deemed as ‘excepted’ pupils under infant class legislation.

-- you should submit your application online using the eAdmissions website
+- you should submit your application online using the www.eadmissions.org.uk

-- the online application process opens on September 2019
+- the online application process opens in September 2023

 - you must not apply using this process if your child has special educational needs (SEN), with an Education Health Care Plan (EHCP).